mdyx/News-Recommender-Favors-Liberal/README.md

 ## Run the codes

-1. Run `chmod 777 run.sh` and `./run.sh` in `policy` to get two important effect matrixes.
+1. Run `chmod 777 run.sh` and `./run.sh` in `policy` to get the effect matrixes.
 For convinience, we have already prepared them in `./policy/get_effect/result/mind`.
 2. All the figures presented in our paper and SI can be reproduced by running `./code/figures.ipynb`.
 You can cancel comments with `plt.savefig()` and the corresponding figures will be automatedly saved in `./figures`.

 Thanks for using our code!